 Whiplash, also known as an acceleration/deceleration injury, refers to the mechanism of injury that occurs in the neck and spine during an automobile collision, when the head suddenly moves backward and then forward, or side-to-side— similar to the motion of someone cracking a whip.
 This type of motion strains the muscles and ligaments of the spine beyond their normal range of motion, causing pain and suffering.
 If severe enough this can also produce brain injuries.

 Research shows that the majority of whiplash injuries happen at low speeds, less than 14 mph.
 A rear-end collision that seems like a minor incident can, therefore, slowly turn into a painful neck or back injury.
 If you do not evaluate your medical condition as soon as you can, the risk of complications is greater.

 40+ Years of Experience

 Lawyers require a substantial amount of medical knowledge to properly represent individuals who suffer from personal injuries.

-At TonaLaw, our back and neck injury lawyers have over 30 combined years of litigation experience and in-depth medical knowledge, allowing us to advocate for you in the area of back and neck injuries like no other firm.
+At TonaLaw, our personal injury lawyers in Long Island have over 30 combined years of litigation experience and in-depth medical knowledge, allowing us to advocate for you in the area of back and neck injuries like no other firm.

 Often insurance company lawyers and adjusters attempt to undermine the severity of pain and extent of the damages for these types of injury cases.
 It is our firm’s position that victims suffering from back and neck injuries are entitled to receive full and fair compensation for their injuries and treatment under the law.

-A Trusted Long Island Personal Injury Law Firm
+A Trusted Long Island Back and Neck Law Firm

 The TonaLaw Advantage